Apply for a Visa Stamp

 Social Security Number

 A Social Security Number (SSN) is a unique nine-digit identification number assigned to individuals by the U.S. government for tax and other purposes.
 The primary purpose of an SSN is to track an individual’s earnings and their contributions to the Social Security system, which is a federal program.
-In addition to its use in the […]
+If you are not eligible for an […]

 F-1 Post-Completion OPT